saattrupdan/saattrupdan.github.io/_posts/2019-06-05-why-does-standardscaler-work.md

     ax[(i, j)].axes.set_title(f"mu = {mus[i]} & sigma = {sigmas[j]}", loc='right')
 ```

-Now, moving on to how this is related to a data scientist's work, if we have given an infinite sequence $X_1, X_2, \dots$ of random variables then we define the **n'th sample mean** to be
+Now, moving on to how this is related to a data scientist's work, if we have given an infinite sequence $X_1, X_2, \dots$ of random variables then we define the **n'th sample mean**

 $$ \overline X_n := \frac{X_1 + X_2 + \dots + X_n}{n}, $$